 If you or someone you know is immigrating to the United States, you probably have a lot of questions at this time.
 If you’re immigrating, you’ll be wondering who is eligible to sponsor you.
 If you know someone who is immigrating, you may be wondering whether you are eligible to sponsor them.
 This post will aim to give you a little more information about who can sponsor an immigrant to the United States.

 If you have questions about who can sponsor an immigrant and are in the Lexington, Kentucky, area, contact the Kentucky immigration attorneys of Carman Fullerton.
 Immigration can be an overwhelming process if you don’t know what to expect.
-Give us a call or send an email to set up a free initial consultation today.

 Who Can Sponsor an Immigrant?

 In the immigration process, it is the immigrant’s job to provide proof of his or her own good character.
 It is the sponsor’s job to show that either the sponsor or the immigrant has the financial wherewithal to support the new residents when they get to their new country.

 There are three general categories of people who are eligible to sponsor an immigrant to the United States:

 This includes spouses who are U.S. citizens, parents who are U.S. citizens, or children who are U.S. citizens.
 Your spouse, your parents, or your children can all sponsor you—provided that one of them is a citizen of the United States.

 This includes your siblings, married children, and unmarried children over 21 years of age.
 More distant relatives, including grandparents, cousins, uncles, and aunts, are not eligible to sponsor an immigrant through family sponsorship.